yichengchen24/MIG/README.md

 Welcome to MIG (**M**aximize the **I**nformation **G**ain) Project!

-We will continue to update, please stay tuned!
+We will continue to update.
+Please stay tuned!

 ## What is MIG?
 MIG is an automatic data selection method for instruction tuning.
 It proposes an information-based dataset measurement that comprehensively evaluates data quality and diversity.